-IPL 2020: Player informs ACU after suspicious approach (Social Media)
+IPL 2020: Player informs BCCI's Anti-Corruption Unit after suspicious approach

 An Indian Premier League player has reported a suspicious approach by a person known to him.
 The player when asked to divulge team-information through social media on Friday informed the BCCI’s Anti-Corruption Unit official in UAE.